 Instead, Snape asks, “And how do you know that, Mister Potter?”

 “I read everything.”
 Potter still hasn’t looked up.
-“This textbook is utter garbage, by the way.”
+“This textbook is complete rubbish, by the way.”

 Weasley gasps and turns a shade redder than his usual.
 “Harry!” he hisses in warning.